 If you are a die heart fan of mechanical keyboards then you should know about the Cherry MX switch and if you do not then let me explain.
 Cherry MX is a German company producing mechanical switches, their mechanical switches are considered as best mechanical switches.
 There are some great properties of Cherry MX switches that make them so special.

-- Cherry MX switches are smooth, quick responsive, reliable, ergonomic and simple to replace etc that makes Cherry MX switches best mechanical switches.
+- Cherry MX switches are smooth, quick responsive, reliable, ergonomic, and simple to replace, etc which makes Cherry MX switches the best mechanical switches.

 These are some common characteristics of Cherry MX switches that make them preferable mechanical switches.

 Cherry MX red switches are the most linear mechanical switches provided by Cherry MX.
 They have very low spring resistance and quick responsiveness which makes them the best mechanical switches for gaming.

 Technical Information about Red Switches

 |Force Required to Press||45 cN|

 Now a few questions arise are red switches good for gaming, are red switches good for typing, etc wait I will explain it with proper details below.

 Now we are going to explore Red Switch vs Blue Switch in detail.